koavdev/desafio-docker-cluster-dio/README.md

 This projeact was created at Docker Fundamentals course on DIO.

-I needed to create a local cluster with Docker Swarm and Vagrant to build VMs.
+I needed to create a local cluster with Docker Swarm and build VMs with Vagrant.

 Vagrant creates the master and workers (nodes) VMs on VirtualBox, specified in Vagrantfile.